alenia/gogaruco_proposal_2012/slides.md

 Then S contains every natural number.

-<!SLIDE padded>
-# Everything in Ruby is an Object

-# An Object is not a Platonic Ideal

-<!SLIDE padded>

-## Why not prove things in RSpec?

 <!SLIDE big>
-Unit tests are heuristics rather than proofs
+Everything in Ruby is an Object

+<!SLIDE big>
+An Object is not a Platonic Ideal

 <!SLIDE padded>